THE BELLA SPCA BY-LAWS

 Section 2.
 Its principal office shall be in the state of Oklahoma.

 Section 3.
-Other offices for the business transaction shall be located at such places as the Board of Directors may, from time to time, determine.
+Other offices for the transaction of business shall be located at such places as the Board of Directors may from time to time determine.

 ARTICLE THREE: BOARD OF DIRECTORS

 Section 1.
-Purpose and Number of Directors: The Board of Directors shall be the sole governing body of The Bella Foundation and shall exercise all the duties and privileges commonly assigned to stockholders, in addition to the regular duties of a Board of Directors, The Board of Directors shall approve and oversee the operations of The Bella Foundation under the suggestion of the Executive Director.
+Purpose and Number of Directors: The Board of Directors shall be the sole governing body of The Bella Foundation and shall exercise all the duties and privileges normally assigned to stockholders, in addition to the normal duties of a Board of Directors, The Board of Directors shall approve and oversee the operations of The Bella Foundation under the suggestion of the Executive Director.
 The number of regular directors shall not be less than eight (8) and not more than twenty (20).
-The option to petition to serve as an officer will be granted after a 6-month initial term is complete.
+Option to petition to serve as an officer will be granted after a 6-month initial term is complete.

 Section 2.
-Board members or Directors wishing to leave the board may do so at any time but must provide 30 days written notice.
+Board members or Directors wishing to leave the board may do so at any time but must provide a 30-day written notice.

 Section 3.
-Attendance and Vacancies: Any director/board member who misses three meetings in succession shall be automatically removed from the Board and notified in writing by the Secretary; any director removed from the Board shall not be eligible to be reelected.
-Special consideration will be given to personal or immediate family-related illnesses.
-Any vacancy on the Board, whether created by resignation or removal of the member, may be filled by a vote of the members at the next Board meeting or at any subsequent meeting of said Board.
-It is not required that a vacancy is filled if, by being left vacant, it would not drop the Board membership below the minimum number of directors specified in Section 1 of this Article Three.
+Attendance and Vacancies: The absence of any board member from three consecutive board meetings is subject to removal by a 3/4 vote of all voting members and notified in writing by the Secretary.
+Any board member so removed from the Board for attendance purposes shall not be eligible to be reelected.
+Special consideration will be given in the event of illness either personal or immediate family related.
+It is not required that a vacancy is filled if by being left vacant it would not drop the Board membership below the minimum number of directors specified in Section 1 of this Article Three.

 Section 5.
-Bella SPCA shall hold monthly meetings determined by the Board Chairperson.
-The Chairman and or Vice-Chairman may call Special Meetings of the Board of Directors and shall be called by him/her upon written or verbal request of at least four (4) members of the Board of Directors.
-Notice of all regular meetings shall be communicated to all members of the Board of Directors at least seven (7) days before the meeting.
-Notice of Special Meetings shall state the purpose of the meeting and shall be communicated at least three (3) days before the meeting.
+The Bella Foundation shall hold monthly meetings determined by the Board Chairperson.
+Special Meetings of the Board of Directors may be called by the Chairman and or Vice-Chairman and shall be called by him/her upon written or verbal request of at least four (4) members of the Board of Directors.
+Notice of all regular meetings shall be communicated to all members of the Board of Directors at least seven (7) days prior to the meeting.
+Notice of Special Meetings shall state the purpose of the meeting and shall be communicated at least three (3) days prior to the meeting.
 A simple majority of the regular members in good standing of the Board of Directors shall constitute a quorum.
-Other than amending these by-laws, all questions shall be decided by a simple majority vote of the members present, who are entitled to vote.
-Changes to these by-laws shall require a two-thirds vote of the Board of Directors.
-In an emergency, the Chairman may call for a special vote on a particular measure by phone or electronic communication.
-The Chairman shall call upon each member and ask for his /her vote on the subject to conduct such a vote.
-To pass, any such measure must have a majority of all Board Members vote in its favor.
+All regular motions/questions shall be decided by a simple majority vote of all voting members present.
+The Chairman in an emergency may call for a special vote on a regular motion/question outside of a regular meeting by either phone or electronic communication.
+To pass, any such measure outside of a regular board meeting must have a simple majority in favor by all voting members.
 Under no circumstances shall the caller lobby the member either for or against the proposition and shall not even indicate his/her preference.
 All votes taken under this section shall be recorded.

 ARTICLE FOUR: OFFICERS

 Section 1.
-The corporation's officers shall be a Chairman, a Vice-Chairman, a Secretary, and a Treasurer, who shall be elected for one (1) year, with no limitation on the number of terms unless dictated by a majority of the corporate officers.
-They shall hold office until their successors are duly elected and qualified.
-If an officer is not performing his/her duties, he/she can be removed from office by a majority vote of the officers and a quorum of the board of directors.
+The officers of the corporation shall be a Chairman or Co-Chairmans, a Vice Chairman (if co-chairs do not exist), a Secretary, and a Treasurer who shall be elected for a term of one (1) year, with no limitation on the number of terms They shall hold office until their successors are duly elected and qualified.
+At any time if an officer is not performing his/her duties, he/she can be removed from office by a 3/4 of all voting members.

 Section 6.
-At any time, an officer of The Bella Foundation may occupy more than one position at a time, i.e., Secretary or Treasurer.
-However, the President cannot assume the responsibilities of the Vice President and vice versa.
+At any time, an officer of The Bella Foundation may occupy more than one position at a time, i.e., that of Secretary or Treasurer.
+However, the Chairman cannot assume the responsibilities of the Vice Chairman and vice versa.

 Section 7.
 The corporation shall be on a calendar year basis.